dogweather/forkful/content/en/ruby/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text is swapping specific words or phrases with alternatives in a string.
-Programmers do it to update data, fix errors, or change formatting - it keeps things accurate and tidy.

 ## How to:
 Ruby makes it easy.
 Use `gsub` to globally substitute text, or `sub` for a single instance.
 Here's a quick look: